la2n2h/new-york-city-bike/README.md

 | avg_trip_duration | min_trip_duration | max_trip_duration |
 |-------------------|-------------------|-------------------|
 | 37.56476513       | 0                 | 97740             |

+While the average trip duration of 37.56 minutes seems reasonable, the presence of 0-minute and 97,740-minute trip durations indicates that the dataset might contain anomalies or errors.
+Cleaning the data by removing outliers will give you more meaningful insights into typical trip behavior and how the bike-sharing system is being used.

 #### Weather Impact on Trips
 ```